basilica-san-vitale-mosaics-ravenna-photo

 Cappelletti al ragù at Ca de Ven.
 Heavenly stuff!

-Another wonderful road to explore is Via di Roma.
-Starting at the Porta Nuova (gate), you’ll pass the City Art Gallery (Museo Arte della Citta), with its beautiful contemporary mosaics, a collection of ancient artworks, paintings and sculptures from 14th to 19th century, including the outstanding statue of Guidarello Guidarelli by Tullio Lombardi (1525).
+A bit further, you’ll arrive at the beautiful Parocchia S. Maria in Porto.
+Adjacent to it is the Museo Arte della Citta (City Art Gallery) or MAR.
+I recommend visiting this museum, with its beautiful contemporary mosaics, a collection of ancient artworks, paintings and sculptures from 14th to 19th century, including the outstanding statue of Guidarello Guidarelli by Tullio Lombardi (1525).

 city-art-gallery-mar-ravenna-photo